 The early stages of recovery can be both exciting and overwhelming for a newly sober person.
 While they may be free from drugs and alcohol for the first time in years, they’re also trading a highly structured rehab setting for a world where they must once again be responsible for their choices.

-Before your loved one leaves rehab, he will sit down with counselors and develop a detailed aftercare plan.
-This will make his transition back into the “real” world much easier.
+Before your loved one leaves rehab, they will sit down with counselors and develop a detailed aftercare plan.
+This will make the transition back into the “real” world much easier.

 We believe everyone deserves access to accurate, unbiased information about mental health and recovery.
 That’s why we have a comprehensive set of treatment providers and don't charge for inclusion.
 Any center that meets our criteria can list for free.
 We do not and have never accepted fees for referring someone to a particular center.
 Providers who advertise with us must be verified by our Research Team and we clearly mark their status as advertisers.